What to Bring

 West Coast Trail - At 78km in length this is our longest coastal hike.
 It is world famous for its beauty but also for its difficulty, the ladder sections are particularly infamous but there is also a lot of mud and some difficult boulder sections and surge channels.
 For some people the worst aspect are the ladders (think ten or twelve consecutive, wooden, slippery, poorly maintained 30 foot ladders).
 We believe the North Coast Trail is a bit tougher but if you catch bad weather on the WCT it can definitely be a long, slow slog.
 To be fully prepared for this trip you must be capable of hiking 12-15kms per day with a full pack and have a good attitude.

-Chilcotin Mountain Park Traverse - Due to our partnership with Tyax Wilderness Lodge and Tyax adventures we have a special treat for you on this trip.
+South Chilcotin Traverse - Due to our partnership with Tyax Wilderness Lodge and Tyax adventures we have a special treat for you on this trip.
 All but the last two days will be hiked carrying only daypacks and using Tyax's remote wilderness camps.
 This also helps logistically since there is less to set up and tear down each day thus making for an easier and more pleasurable backpacking experience with more relaxation time.
 For the final two days full packs will need to be carried and the final day distance is the longest of any of our tours (25km).
 However, it is gently downhill the whole way.
 Overall the hiking is easier in terms of carrying but it still has some long distances and good elevation gains.